nystudio107/craft-transcoder/README.md

 You can control the color of the letterboxed area (it's `black` by default) via the `letterboxColor` option.
 It can be either a semantic color name, or a hexcode color, e.g.: `0xC0C0C0`

 The `sharpen` option determines whether an unsharp mask filter should be applied to the scaled video.

+The file format settings `fileSuffix`, `videoFormat`, and `videoCodec` are all preset to what you'll need to generate `.mp4` videos.
+Change these only if you know what you're doing.

 ### Getting Transcoding Progress